Saving Lady Margaret.

 “You are paying us for boredom,” Morgan said.
 “We sat in a field for three days before coming to the village.
 When are we to get on with the job?”

-“Tomorrow the Count will be crossing the Old Wintown Bridge and that is where we will stop him.
-We must rescue the woman.
-He has kidnapped her and is asking the Baron for a huge ransom.
+“I have my informants, and they tell me that the Count will be crossing the Old Wintown Bridge tomorrow on his way to the quay.
+We will stop him at the bridge and rescue the woman he has kidnapped.
+He is asking the Baron for a huge ransom.
 We need to make sure no harm comes to her when we rescue her.
 So keep sharp and don’t drink too much ale tonight.”

 “Thinks he’s our dad, Morgan.”